sdwatwork/puppet-tcpwrappers/README.md

 Released under the terms of Apache 2 License.

-This module requires the presence of Example42 Puppi module in your modulepath.

 ## USAGE - Basic management

-TCP wrappers are installed by default in almost every Linux system around, so you'll rarely use this capabilities, but they are provided by every Example42 module, so they are available here too.
+TCP wrappers are installed by default in almost every Linux system around and you'll rarely use this capabilities, but they are provided by every Example42 module, so they are available here too.
 I just removed the "harmful" ones, like the possibility to remove the package.

 * Install tcpwrappers with default settings

         class { 'tcpwrappers': }

+* Managing entries in */etc/hosts.allow* and */etc/hosts.deny*.

+  Parameters *daemon* defaults to **ALL** and *client* defaults to **$title** if not specified.

+        # Simple client specification
+        tcpwrappers::allow { '192.0.2.0/24': }

+  and

+        tcpwrappers::allow { foo:
+          daemon => "ALL",
+          client => "192.0.2.0/24";
+        }

+  are equivalent, and add an entry

+       ALL: 192.0.2.0/24

+  into */etc/hosts.allow*

+        # With an exception specification
+        tcpwrappers::allow { foo:
+          daemon => "daemon",
+          client => "ALL",
+          except => "/etc/hosts.deny.inc";
+        }

+  Adds an entry

+       daemon: ALL EXCEPT "/etc/hosts.deny.inc"

+  tcpwrappers::deny accepts the same parameters

 * Install a specific version of tcpwrappers package